MicrosoftDocs/fabric-docs/docs/governance/domains.md

 :::image type="content" source="./media/domains/domain-override-tenant-admin-selection.png" alt-text="Screenshot of certification override.":::

-### Override tenant-level settings
+## Override tenant-level settings

+Some tenant-level settings can potentially overridded at the domain level.
+To see these settings, select the **Delegated settings** tab on the domains configuration page.

+> [!NOTE]
-Select the **Delegated settings** tab.
-You'll see all the tenant-level settings that potentially can be overridden at the domain level.
-However, while you can see all such settings, you can only override any particular setting if a Fabric admin has [allowed override at the domain level](../admin/endorsement-setup.md).
+> While you can see all the settings that potentially can be overridden, you can only override any particular setting if a Fabric admin has [allowed override at the domain level](../admin/endorsement-setup.md).

 To override a setting, expand the setting you want to override and select the **Override tenant admin selection** checkbox, as shown in the following image.